-The peer-support model is what differentiates Bereaved Families of Ontario – Midwestern Region from other forms of support.
-All of our groups are facilitated by volunteers who are themselves bereaved, and many of our members find facilitating to be a rewarding way to give back, as well as continue on their own grief journey.
+The peer-support model is what differentiates Bereaved Families of Ontario – Midwestern Region from other forms of grief support.
+All of our groups are facilitated by volunteers who are themselves bereaved.

-Along with lived bereavement experience, our facilitator training is mandatory to volunteer as a peer facilitator with BFO-MR.
+Along with lived bereavement experience, our facilitator training is mandatory in order to volunteer as a peer facilitator with BFO-MR.

 DID YOU KNOW?